 Best air purifier for bird owners: Our Top 5 Picks

-- ✓ Compact and unobtrusive
+- ✓ Compact and stylish design

 - ✓ Very quiet operation

-- ✓ Effective odor removal
+- ✓ Effective odor neutralization

 - ✕ Limited coverage area

-| Filtration Technology | Pre-Filter, Main Filter, Activated Carbon Filter |
+| Filtration Technology | 3-in-1 filter system with Pre-Filter, Main Filter, and Activated Carbon Filter |

-| Coverage Area | Suitable for bedrooms, offices, and small to medium-sized rooms (approx. up to 215 sq ft / 20 m²) |
+| Coverage Area | Suitable for bedrooms, homes, dorms, and small to medium-sized rooms (approximate up to 215 sq ft / 20 m²) |

-| CADR (Clean Air Delivery Rate) | Estimated at 70-100 CFM (cubic feet per minute) |
+| CADR (Clean Air Delivery Rate) | Not explicitly specified, but typically around 100-130 CFM for small room purifiers |

-- ✓ Compact, stylish design
+- ✓ Compact and stylish

-- ✕ Slightly pricey replacement filters
+- ✕ Replacement filters cost more

 | CADR (Clean Air Delivery Rate) | {‘Smoke’: ‘143 CFM’, ‘Dust’: ‘153 CFM’, ‘Pollen’: ‘167 CFM’} |